Guide to Master’s in Taxation

 Which Taxation Program Is Right for Me?

-Comparing the many types of degree offerings, courses and career paths related to tax law can be overwhelming, especially when each path tends to take about 2 to 4 years from start to finish.
+Comparing the many types of degree offerings, courses and career paths related to tax law can be overwhelming, especially when each path tends to take about two to four years from start to finish.
 But choosing the right program doesn’t have to be stressful.
 When you take a look at a program’s admissions requirements, your desired job title, whether you want to take your courses online or on-campus, your budget and perhaps how your previous education and work experience could help you in the classroom, you may find it easier to narrow down the path that’s right for you.

 Perhaps you have a Juris Doctor and want to specialize in a single aspect of taxation to better serve their constituents.
 You might opt for an LL.M. in taxation.
 If you wish to obtain your CPA, then a master’s in taxation accounting offered by a business school could be the degree to aim for.